moritzwilksch/ExploringPolars/README.md

-# ExploringPolars
+# ExploringPolars 🐻
-A repo for exploring polars, a fast multi-threaded DataFrame library in Rust and Python
+A repo for exploring [polars](https://github.com/pola-rs/polars), a fast multi-threaded DataFrame library in Rust and Python